Asana, Inc. (NYSE:ASAN) CEO Dustin A. Moskovitz Purchases 160,000 Shares

-Asana, Inc. (NYSE:ASAN) CEO Dustin A. Moskovitz purchased 160,000 shares of Asana stock in a transaction dated Wednesday, June 23rd.
-The shares were bought at an average price of $58.96 per share, with a total value of $9,433,600.00.
-Following the completion of the acquisition, the chief executive officer now directly owns 2,839,728 shares of the company’s stock, valued at $167,430,362.88.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Asana, Inc. (NYSE:ASAN) CEO Dustin A. Moskovitz bought 160,000 shares of Asana stock in a transaction dated Friday, June 25th.
+The stock was acquired at an average cost of $62.66 per share, for a total transaction of $10,025,600.00.
+Following the completion of the acquisition, the chief executive officer now directly owns 3,183,885 shares in the company, valued at $199,502,234.10.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.

 Asana Company Profile